 The results were astounding.
 The maggots helped to clean up dead and decaying tissue, secreted antiseptic enzymes and mopped up and killed bacteria.
-They can even fight off bugs like MRSA, which are resistant
+They can even fight off bugs like MRSA, which are resistant to antibiotics.

 The French and Malinese vets concluded that maggot therapy for chronic or infected wounds is an excellent way of cleaning up the injuries and reducing bacterial infection.